enniel/adonis-acl-blog-demo/README.md

 - Make a copy of `.env.example` rename it to `.env`
 - Run `adonis key:generate` to generate the secret key
 - Run `adonis migration:run` to setup the database
+- Run `adonis seed` to create the administrator
 - Run `npm run build:dev` to build static assets (preferably in another terminal tab/window)
 - Run `adonis serve --dev` to run the application